STANDARD SYLLABUS TEMPLATE

 GRADUATE FACULTY STATUS

-- Application (PDF - requires Adobe Reader) for those teaching methods and/or content courses
+- Nomination form for Graduate Faculty Status is for those teaching methods and/or content courses

 - Attach a completed application to a current CV (listing your employment at UNCP), and submit to the Program Director at least one semester before you anticipate teaching a graduate course.
 The CV will also need to be sent to the Graduate Council in electronic form.